arunkd13/arunkd13.github.io/content/blog/apcnf.md

     But starting from a compacted soil, it is very difficult to grow the first few years of crop.
 Usually it is recommended to start with a well tilled field without grass or weeds and follow no till from the second year onwards.
 For some reason, I am not inclined to do it.
-I want to prove the power of nature in restoring even a compacted degraded soil without fossil fuel inputs.
+Maybe, I want to prove the power of nature in restoring even a compacted degraded soil without fossil fuel inputs.

     The only disturbance I am doing is to dig a 1 feet wide trench every 1.5 meters